Primary Open Angle Glaucoma

 Primary open angle glaucoma is the most common type of glaucoma.
 It is a progressive optic neuropathy that is associated with elevated intraocular pressure, progressive cupping or changes of the optic disc and visual field loss.

 There is painless gradual loss of vision especially the peripheral vision.
 Peripheral Visual field loss can be diagnosed by special visual field tests such as Humphrey visual field test.

 It is usually bilateral or in both eyes but it can be asymmetrical.
-The angle is grossly opened on gonioscopy and looked healthy but microscopically there is resistance of the outflow of aqueous humor through trabecular meshwork which leads to decrease in drainage and increase in intraocular pressure.
+The angle is grossly opened on gonioscopy and looked healthy but microscopically there is a resistance of the outflow of aqueous humor through trabecular meshwork that leads to decrease in drainage and increase in intraocular pressure.

 Risk Factors of Primary Open Angle Glaucoma